Skip to content

 Project-Wide Tools

-list_tool - Coverage for all files - Parameters: sort_order (ascending|descending), tracked_globs (array) - Returns: {"files": [...], "counts": {"total": N, "ok": N, "stale": N}, "skipped_files": [...], "missing_tracked_files": [...], "newer_files": [...], "deleted_files": [...], "length_mismatch_files": [...], "unreadable_files": [...], "timestamp_status": "ok|missing"}
+project_coverage - Coverage for all files in various formats - Parameters: sort_order (ascending|descending), tracked_globs (array), format (json|pretty_json|yaml|amazing_print|table) - Default format: json - Returns: JSON object (format dependent): - JSON/pretty_json/yaml/amazing_print: {"files": [...], "counts": {"total": N, "ok": N, "stale": N}, "skipped_files": [...], "missing_tracked_files": [...], "newer_files": [...], "deleted_files": [...], "length_mismatch_files": [...], "unreadable_files": [...], "timestamp_status": "ok|missing", "warnings": [...]} - Table: Plain text table with box-drawing characters

-coverage_totals_tool - Aggregated line totals - Parameters: tracked_globs (array), raise_on_stale - Returns: {"lines":{"total":N,"covered":N,"uncovered":N,"percent_covered":Float},"tracking":{"enabled":Boolean,"globs":[String]},"files":{"total":N,"with_coverage":{"total":N,"ok":N,"stale":{"total":N,"by_type":{"missing_from_disk":N,"newer":N,"length_mismatch":N,"unreadable":N}}},"without_coverage":{"total":N,"by_type":{"missing_from_coverage":N,"unreadable":N,"skipped":N}}}} - without_coverage is only present when tracking is enabled (tracked globs provided).
+project_coverage_totals - Aggregated line totals - Parameters: tracked_globs (array), raise_on_stale - Returns: {"lines":{"total":N,"covered":N,"uncovered":N,"percentage":Float},"tracking":{"enabled":Boolean,"globs":[String]},"files":{"total":N,"with_coverage":{"total":N,"ok":N,"stale":{"total":N,"by_type":{"missing_from_disk":N,"newer":N,"length_mismatch":N,"unreadable":N}}},"without_coverage":{"total":N,"by_type":{"missing_from_coverage":N,"unreadable":N,"skipped":N}}}} - without_coverage is only present when tracking is enabled (tracked globs provided).

 Policy Validation Tools

-validate_tool - Validate coverage against custom policies - Parameters: Either code (Ruby string) OR file (path to Ruby file), plus optional root, resultset, raise_on_stale, error_mode - Returns: {"result": Boolean} where true means policy passed, false means failed - Security Warning: Predicates execute as arbitrary Ruby code with full system privileges.
-Only use predicate files from trusted sources. - Examples: - Check if all files have at least 80% coverage: {"code": "->(m) { m.list.all? { |f| f['percentage'] >= 80 } }"} - Run coverage policy from file: {"file": "coverage_policy.rb"}
+project_validate - Validate coverage against custom policies - Parameters: Either code (Ruby string) OR file (path to Ruby file), plus optional root, resultset, raise_on_stale, error_mode - Returns: {"result": Boolean} where true means policy passed, false means failed - Security Warning: Predicates execute as arbitrary Ruby code with full system privileges.
+Only use predicate files from trusted sources. - Examples: - Check if all files have at least 80% coverage: {"code": "->(m) { m.list[\"files\"].all? { |f| f['percentage'] >= 80 } }"} - Run coverage policy from file: {"file": "coverage_policy.rb"}

 Utility Tools